longhorn09/lorebot/README.md

 ## Bulk loading Lores

-For loading lores accumulated in a plain text file, Lorebot has a utility to facilitate loading the lores.
+For lores accumulated in a plain text file, Lorebot has a utility [load_lores.js](load_lores.js) to facilitate loading lores into Lorebot.
-The file is in `./lorebot/utility/load_lores.js`
-To use, you simply need to tweak the specified file to load.
+Currently the specified lore text file to load is hard-coded in [load_lores.js](load_lores.js) and can be tweaked to suit your needs.
 This will load lores directly from a text file into the MySQL database and bypass Discord parsing.

 ## Examples